 - Meet with the person raising the concern within a reasonable time. - Get as much detail as possible about the concern at this meeting, and record the information. - If it becomes apparent the concern is not of a whistle-blowing nature, the recipient should handle the concern in line with the appropriate policy/procedure - Reiterate, at this meeting, that they are protected from any unfair treatment or risk of dismissal as a result of raising the concern. - If the concern is found to be malicious or vexatious, disciplinary action may be taken - Establish whether there is sufficient cause for concern to warrant further investigation.
-If there is: - The line manager should then arrange a further investigation into the matter, involving the Headteacher, if appropriate. - The person who raised the concern should be informed of how the matter is being investigated and an estimated timeframe for when they will be informed of the next steps employee should proceed to stage two of this procedure.
+If there is: - The line manager should then arrange a further investigation into the matter, involving the Headteacher, if appropriate.

+The person who raised the concern should be informed of how the matter is being investigated and an estimated timeframe for when they will be informed of the next steps.
+In the event that the line manager is involved in the suspected wrongdoing, the employee should proceed to stage two of this procedure.the employee can expect a response from their line manager within seven working days of the date the concern was received.